serpo-dev/RQ-News/README.md

 # REACT-QUERY-NEWSLIST

-This is a simple project that I created because I wanted to explore react-query library in React Uses API of https://newsapi.org/
+This is a simple project that I created because I wanted to explore react-query library in React.

+Uses API of https://newsapi.org/

 ### Preview